kyuquu/SRTBEditor/README.md

 - DM `@kyuquu` or `@gaviguy` on Discord

 ## Known Issues
-- Charts with multiple audio files are not supported
+- Charts with multiple audio files are not fully supported
 - Some edge cases might cause issues (eg. missing or out-of-order fields, ancient .srtb formats, etc.)